qmk/qmk_firmware/docs/feature_custom_modified_values.md

     ```C
     bool keycodes_for_key(uint16_t default_kc, uint8_t layer, uint8_t row, uint8_t col) {
         if(default_kc == KC_BSPACE) return CMV(default_kc, KC_DELETE, 0, 0);
-        // To do the same but with AltGr instead of Shifts, we would have wrote:
+        // To do the same but with AltGr instead of Shifts, we would have written:
         // if(default_kc == KC_BSPACE) return CMV(default_kc, 0, KC_DELETE, 0);
         return true;
     }